Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/prepare.md

 ```

 It's worth noting that the above code only runs on your local computer and does not interact with any cloud servers or leak any local private data.

+Additionally, if the model's training data is too large, causing the above code to fail, you can consider sampling the training data to ensure it's of a suitable size before proceeding with reduction generation.

 ## Learnware Configuration File `learnware.yaml`